- LAB component for Winter quarter (4 credit hour option)

 component will focus on practical implementations of DSP applications

-Although we will have a pre-defined final project, you can propose your own (subject to instructors approval).
+an audio-band orthogonal frequency division multiplexing (OFDM) receiver or you can propose your own project (subject to instructors approval).
 Some of the projects that has been implemented in the past include: